rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

-### New Heaven
+#### New Heaven

 New covenant.. there was no intercessor, no redeemer possible from man.
-Hence, the suffering aervant is necessatily Christ, the logos incarnate.
+Hence, the suffering servant is necessatily Christ, the logos incarnate.

 60